Beastwick18/nyaa/README.md

 ## ⌨️ Keybinds
 Like modal text editors such as Vim, there are several modes.
 Each have their own keybinds, which can be found out by pressing `F1` or `?` while in that mode.
 Some of the important ones are:
+- `hjkl` or arrow keys for general navigation
 - `/` or `i` to search
 - `c` to open category popup
 - `s` to open sort popup